-Monticello, AR is home to one of the most haunted places the state, Allen House Come explore its mystery with Haunted Journeys.
+Monticello, AR is home to one of the most haunted places in the state, The Allen House.
+Come explore its mystery with Haunted Journeys.

 The Allen House in Monticello was built in 1900 by a prosperous Delta planter named Joe Lee Allen.
-The Allen family lived in the house until the 1950's, when it was converted into apartments, mostly for students attending nearby University of Arkansas.
+The Allen family lived in the house until the 1950s, when it was converted into apartments, mostly for students attending the nearby University of Arkansas.

 For more information, please read our TERMS OF SERVICE (linked below).

 Please select tag below to see more like this listing!